 Your first program in Python for SPIKE Pro Preview

-In the program below, you will see the first program you'll write.
+Below, you will see the first Python program you will write.

 To access the full video please subscribe to FLLCasts.com